How To Apply

 Note: Applicant’s proficiency in English should be sufficient to understand class instruction and to converse comfortably

 Interviews will be scheduled for the third week of September.
-The Admissions Committee (approximately 10 members) is made up of horticulture staff, instructors, administrators, alumni, and recent graduates.
+The Admissions Committee (approximately 10 members) is made up of horticulture staff, instructors, administrators, alumni, and current students.
 Applicants must be prepared to discuss all aspects of their horticulture experience, their career aspirations, and how the School can help them achieve their goals.
 We encourage all applicants to present their experience through a work portfolio.
 Business attire is expected.
 Applicants from other areas will be interviewed via telephone.

 The School of Professional Horticulture has a policy of non-discrimination.
 It prohibits discriminatory actions against and treatment of applicants for admissions based on actual or perceived race, color, national origin, alienage or citizenship status, religion or creed, gender, disability, age (18 and over), military status, prior record of arrest or conviction, marital status, genetic predisposition or carrier status, sexual orientation, or status as a victim of domestic violence, a sex offense, or stalking.
 The New York Botanical Garden is an affirmative action, equal opportunity employer.